tom-power/cotw-trophy-viewer/README.md

 - [animal-population-changer](https://github.com/cpypasta/apc)
 - [deca](https://github.com/kk49/deca)

+## Disclaimer

+_This application is not affiliated, maintained, authorized, endorsed by, or in any way officially connected with Avalanche Studios Group, or any of its subsidiaries or its affiliates.
+The official theHunter™ Call of the Wild website can be found at [callofthewild.thehunter.com](https://callofthewild.thehunter.com). theHunter™ Call of the Wild is a registered trademark of [Avalanche Studios Group](https://avalanchestudios.com/)._

-### Demo
+## Demo

 Can get an idea of functionality [here](https://axis:deer@cotw-trophy-viewer.flanalyst.ovh/), but worth noting it's intended to be used locally, and think it'll break there alot.

-### Installation
+## Installation

 Download binaries from the [release page](https://github.com/tom-power/cotw-trophy-viewer/releases/latest) and run locally.

-### Run/build
+## Run/build

 ```
 git clone https://github.com/tom-power/cotw-trophy-viewer.git &&